Power BI is a reporting and business intelligence tool.

 - Download the exported file following your browser prompts.

-This usually happens if you’re frequently moving between the pre-production environment and the production environment.
+This can happen if you’re frequently moving between the pre-production environment and the production environment.
 To avoid this issue, it’s best to use different browsers for pre-production and production.
 You can also use the same browser with one environment in an incognito or private browser window.